scdv222/Mandragora/README.md

 Mandragora is an educational anti-cheat operating strictly within usermode/ring-3 context.

-The purpose of this project is to help enable new reverse-engineers or game hackers to learn how an anti-cheat might work.
+The purpose of this project is to help enable new reverse-engineers or game hackers learn how an anti-cheat might work.

 The difficulty of this anti-cheat is purposefully weak.
 Most new hackers will write a cheat for Assault Cube as their first project, this is designed as a follow-up to see if they can think a bit more creatively about the way they most likely accomplished things.